In-app message surveys

 Create a survey

-During beta, surveys are built inside your existing message composition flow.
+During early access, surveys are built inside your existing message composition flow.

 - Create an in-app message in a campaign or Canvas.